ibm-cloud-docs/Backup/oracle-plugin.md

 5. Follow the installation instructions on the screen.

-The Oracle plug-in performs an "inconsistent" whole database backup that requires that the database runs in ARCHIVELOG mode.
+The Oracle plug-in performs an "inconsistent" whole database backup.
+It requires that the database runs in ARCHIVELOG mode.
 The DBA needs to make sure that the database is in ARCHIVELOG mode before the backups are started.
-For more information, see the User Guide.
 {: important}

 ## Configuring an Oracle DB backup job